High Cholesterol Low Fat Diet Food List

-However, changes in lifestyle, eating a low-fat diet, and medication help lower cholesterol levels, thus minimizing developing adverse health disorders.
+However, changes in lifestyle, eating a low-fat diet, and medication help lower cholesterol levels, thus minimizing the development of adverse health disorders.

 High cholesterol levels are more prevalent in people over 40 years.
 However, several cases of people below that age, including children developing high cholesterol, are also true.

 Therefore, it is paramount to have regular cholesterol checkups to ensure that you stay within the desirable ranges.